 Is An Employee’s Failure To Report Sexual Harassment Excused By A Fear Of Retaliation?

 An employer’s liability for sexual harassment depends on whether the harasser is a co-worker or a supervisor of the victim.
 When the harasser is a supervisor and the harassment culminates in the taking of a tangible employment action against the victim, such as hiring, failing to promote, or a reduction in pay, the employer is strictly liable for the harassment.
 When the harasser is a supervisor and the harassment does not culminate in the taking of a tangible employment action against the victim, the employer is liable for the harassment unless it can establish an affirmative defense established by the U.S. Supreme Court in Faragher v.
 City of Boca Raton, 534 U.S. 775 (1998) and Burlington Industries, Inc. v.
 Ellerth, 524 U.S. 742 (1998).
+Read on to learn more about failure to report sexual harassment.

 Under the Faragher-Elllerth affirmative defense, an employer can avoid liability for supervisor hostile work environment sexual harassment by establishing that: (a) it exercised reasonable care to prevent and promptly correct any sexually harassing behavior; and (b) the victim unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.
 The employer bears the burden of proving both elements of the Faragher-Ellerth affirmative defense.